sarifrey/PyBer-Ridesharing-Analysis/README.md

 - Urban cities have 4x+ more drivers than suburban cities.
 - Suburban cities have 6x + drivers than rural with almost 4.5x the revenue.
 - Rural cities have the hghest average fare per ride and driver.
+- The summary data shows a relationship in which fare revenue is higher by city type when there is a larger ratio of drivers to rides.

 ![pyber fare summary](https://github.com/DonnieData/PyBer_Analysis/blob/main/analysis/Pyber_fare_summary.png)